Code of Conduct & Safeguarding

 Code of Conduct

-For Parents, Carers and Supporting Adults of Colts Players
+For Parents, Carers and Supporting Adults of junior Players

 Each year, child welfare awareness increases in clubs as they recognise that they have a duty of care when they receive young people for coaching evenings or to play games.
 With the introduction of Club Welfare Officers (CWO) parents, players, coaches and managers have accepted their responsibility.